-This old-fashioned shrub lives up to its name in spring when it is covered with pink flowers.
-During the rest of the season it offers little in the way of ornamental appeal and best planted at the back of a border.
+An old-fashion back of the border shrub.
+Beauty bush lives up to its name in spring when it is covered with pink, bell-shaped flowers.
+Arching stems and dark green foliage turns a yellow-green in fall.
+During the rest of the season it offers little in the way of ornamental appeal.

 - Zone 4